Blast12345/Synesthetic/README.md

-# Synaesthetic Color Organ
+# Synesthetic Color Organ

 The Synesthetic Color Organ is a real-time, sound reactive light show.
-The name of the project comes from the words synaesthesia and aesthetic.
+The name of the project comes from the words synesthesia and aesthetic.

 My goal was to be able to play a song and have LEDs illuminate with colors derived from the frequencies present in the music, resulting in a unique yet deterministic light show catered to the song.
 This concept is colloquially known as a light organ or color organ.